 As part of the Foundation's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations become due.
 The Foundation invests cash in excess of daily requirements in short-term investments and money market funds.
 Occasionally, the Board will designate a portion of any operating surplus to its operating reserve.
-Included in net assets without donor restrictions designated by the Board for operating reserves is \$5,161,889 as of December 31, 2021, and is included in the cash and cash equivalents noted above.
+Included in net assets without donor restrictions designated by the Board for operating reserves is \$4,658,044 as of December 31, 2022, which is included in the cash and cash equivalents and investments noted above.

-Additionally, under the spending policy described in note 2 that was approved by the Board, the Foundation will receive approximately \$8,497,000 in Foundation fees for operations in 2022.
+Additionally, under the spending policy described in note 2 that was approved by the Board, the Foundation will receive approximately \$8,600,356 in Foundation fees for operations in 2023.